 We discuss some of the main tests carried out to investigate the empirical merits of the asset pricing models discussed so far.
 We then go on to approach the problem of market efficiency: we discuss the different levels of efficiency (weak, semi-strong and strong) and analyze the basic empirical evidence that supports, or rejects, this notion.
 Anomalies to the asset pricing models and revised models are analyzed.
 We will also discuss how to evaluate past performance of portfolio management by investment advisors in the context of the asset pricing models.
-Specific topics include measures of past performance, survivorship bias, benchmarks and style drifts.

 Required Reading: BKM, Chapters 11 (all).
-Optional Reading: BKM, Chapters 12 (all), 24 (all).
+Optional Reading: BKM, Chapters 12 (all), 24 (all), and 25 (remainder).